mackwn/loquar_public/README.md

 # README

 Loquar is a webapp which provides a gamified version of the public domain textbook, Latin For Beginners, by Benjamin D'Ooge.
 Users sign-up using their email and gain points through answering questions correctly in each lesson.
 After scoring enough points, users can advance to the next lesson.
-Each lesson includes the text from book to explain the grammar needed to answer the questions.
+Each lesson includes the text from the book to explain the grammar needed to answer the questions.

 The app uses the Ruby on Rails framework with a fair amount of custom javascript on the front-end to handle the game interface.